NexPlayer/Android-SDK/AWSMediaServices-NexPlayer.md

 #### Overview

-In order to use NexPlayer’s streaming capabilities in your NexPlayer project, you will need to have a video player stack which can stream in formats compatible with your target devices.
-In this guide we will set up a new MPEG-DASH stream for playback on a mobile device.
+In order to use NexPlayer’s streaming capabilities in your NexPlayer project, you will need to have a video player stack that can stream in formats compatible with your target devices.
+In this guide, we will set up a new MPEG-DASH stream for playback on a mobile device.
 We will use a few different services for this, including a subset of Amazon Web Services AWS.